 The butter was melted, the eggs now certainly overcooked, and if I didn’t hook the tray back with my toe in the next 2 seconds the whole thing was going to experience death by drowning.
 Or I was.

-It was April 2018 and I’d seen a few pictures circulating of what looked like one of the most indulgent and exotic ways to enjoy breakfast.
+It was October 2017 and I’d seen a few pictures circulating of what looked like one of the most indulgent and exotic ways to enjoy breakfast.
 Floating Breakfasts were rapidly becoming popular in places like Bali, where, if you’re lucky, you can lounge in your private pool while munching on your Eggs Benedict.
-I wanted in on the experience and, if I’m honest, I most of all wanted to get the pictures for Instagram.
+I wanted in on the action and, if I’m honest, I really wanted to get the pictures for Instagram.

 Our Floating Breakfast Experience In Bali

 Our Floating Breakfast experience in Bali was a faff from the beginning – we couldn’t even get the order right.

 I spied the leaflet advertising the private Floating Breakfast as soon as we entered our swoon-worthy pool villa at the Royal Purnama.
 (A villa I’d been very lucky to win in an Instagram contest.)

 Noticing that all other listed activities – High Tea etc – were priced per person I assumed the Floating Breakfast, listed as 575,000 IDR (£30/$53AUD), was the same.

 As we had a perfectly adequate buffet breakfast included with our room I (wisely, I thought) suggested we order the Floating Breakfast for just 1 person and then we fill up at the restaurant later if we’re still peckish.

 “You want Floating Breakfast for just 1 person?” the staff asked, several times.